 As a volunteer, you’ll board a bus to/from camp in Westwood, so just make sure you are able to get to UCLA at the start of your session.
-Note: these details may change this year due to COVID-19.
-If we are not able to take a bus we may arrange carpools instead.
-We know many students don’t have cars, so providing your own transportation to/from camp will still not be a requirement.

 Counselor: you’ll be in charge of a group of 6-10 campers for the week, eating meals, sharing a cabin, and going to activities together.
 You’ll be their primary supervision and your role will be to keep them safe and support their growth throughout the week.

 Specialist: you’ll be in charge of an activity and will get to work with campers from all different cabins throughout the week.
-Specialists are often “adopted” into a cabin where you’ll sleep and you’ll have a chance to work with the unit’s counselors in getting to know the campers.
+Specialists often join a cabin where you’ll sleep and you’ll have a chance to work with the unit’s counselors in getting to know the campers.
 Activities include swimming, archery, arts & crafts, climbing tower, nature/hiking, mountain biking, drama, dance, and more.
 Training/certifications will be provided as-needed.